-Community engagement was driven by the collection of primary data using a mixed-method approach to provide a comprehensive picture of the musculoskeletal health status, needs, and resources identified by residents of HSS communities.
+Community assessment and engagement were driven by the collection of primary data using a mixedmethod approach to provide a comprehensive picture of the musculoskeletal health status, needs, and resources identified by residents of HSS communities.
 This approach included the widespread dissemination of a community survey and interviews with community partners.
 Details of the process and methods used to assess the community are described below.

-A. Community Survey
+I. Community Survey